 What are addictions?

-Addictions are compulsions to use and abuse things to an excessive and destructive extent.
-These compulsions are very powerful and produce a life-threatening and self-perpetuating process that can end in disability or death for the sufferer, as well as cause family members and loved ones pain and suffering.
+Addictions are compulsions (irresistible urges) to use and abuse things excessively, until they become destructive.
+These compulsions are very powerful and produce a life-threatening process that can go on indefinitely and can end in disability or death for the sufferer, and cause pain and suffering for loved ones.

 Who can become addicted?

-Nearly anyone can become addicted, and addictions are the most common public mental health problem in the United States.
-Nearly 22 percent of the general population in the U.S. can expect to have a significant problem with substance misuse or abuse at some point in their lives.
+Addiction is the most common public mental health problem in the United States.
+Nearly anyone can become addicted; approximately 22 percent of the general population in the United States can expect to have a significant problem with substance misuse or abuse at some point in their lives.

-What are the most common symptoms of addictions?
+What are the most common signs and symptoms of addiction?

-- Family complaints, leading to estrangement and eventually divorce
+- Family complaints, leading to alienation and eventually divorce

 - Financial problems, unpaid bills, and bankruptcy